Aadarsh3636Aadi/Calculator/README.md

 # Calculator
-Calculator using UI modules in python
+Calculator using tkinter module in python